chakra-core/ChakraCore/README.md

 * Finally, you can also use ChakraCore as the JavaScript engine in Node.
 You can learn more by reading how to use [Chakra as Node's JS engine](https://github.com/Microsoft/node)

 _A note about using ChakraCore_: ChakraCore is the foundational JavaScript engine, but it does not include the external APIs that make up the modern JavaScript development experience.
 For example, DOM APIs like ```document.write()``` are additional APIs that are not available by default and would need to be provided.
 For debugging, you may instead want to use ```print()```.

+Alternatively, if you are using the [vcpkg](https://github.com/Microsoft/vcpkg/) dependency manager you can download and install ChakraCore with CMake integration in a single command:
+* vcpkg install chakracore

 ## Contribute